With a network connection available, U-Boot can load files quickly and easily via TFTP.

 We'll start off with a terminal connected to the board and sitting at the U-Boot prompt.

-There is just one U-Boot command that everything else uses and that is the tftp command.
-All you have to specify is the load address and the file to load.
+There is just one U-Boot command that everything else uses and that is the tftp

 bfin> help tftp tftpboot [loadAddress] [bootfilename]